leonlinsx/minimal-mistakes/_posts/2020-08-12-cognitive-bias-incentive.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/a16z gaming market size.png)

+#### Follow up questions

+1. Can we relate performance on cognitive bias tests to general decision making?
+Does getting better at the former imply getting better at the latter?
+2. How do you measure performance for general decision making?
+What is the best decision?

 ### Footnotes

+1. Or the cost to replace them
+1. Benjamin Enke, Uri Gneezy, Brian Hall, David Martin, Vadim Nelidov, Theo Offerman, Jeroen van de Ven
 1. Reasoning for these 4 was "(i) the tasks that underlie these biases have an objectively correct answer; (ii) the biases are cognitive in nature, rather than preference-based; (iii) standard experimental instructions to measure these biases are short and simple, which helps rule out confusion resulting from complex instructions; and (iv) these biases all have received much attention and ample experimental scrutiny in the literature
 2. The maximum bonus could be 130 KSh ($1.30) and 13,000 KSh ($130), vs Median monthly income of 10,000–12,000 KSh ($100)
 3.